Achievable logoAchievable logo

 Claim the assets into an inherited IRA

-This option is the same as we discussed above for spousal beneficiaries.
+This option is the same as discussed above for spousal beneficiaries.
 Distributions are not subject to the 10% early withdrawal penalty, but distributions are required.
 Eligible designated beneficiaries can elect to take annual RMDs over their lifetime.
 Otherwise, either type of non-spouse beneficiary can elect to distribute all assets within 10 years.

 Key points